ShayHill/shayallenhill_site/_posts/2020-01-30-biohacking-notes.md

 # Whoop Strap

 **duration 1 year**: I wore a [Whoop](https://www.whoop.com/) fitness monitor for a year.
-The Whoop strap is a “headless” (no screen) biometric device–like a Fitbit or Apple watch without a screen.
+The Whoop strap is a “headless” (no screen) biometric device---like a Fitbit or Apple watch without a screen.
 The Whoop is supposed to be for “serious athletes”.
 It uses heart-rate variability (HRV) and resting heart rate (RHR) to determine your state of recovery and readiness (for more training).

 I’m not at a point where I need a device to convince me to train *less*, but HRV and RHR (relative to your individual baseline) are supposed to be excellent health metrics, and the Whoop strap can help determine what lifestyle choices are affecting those metrics.